Tags Posts tagged with "Dr. David Dunaief"

 Unfortunately, those who have fallen before, even without injury, often develop a fear that causes them to limit their activities.
 This leads to a dangerous cycle of reduced balance and increased gait disorders, ultimately resulting in an increased risk of falling (8).

-What types of exercise?
+What types of exercise help?

 Another pilot study used modified chair yoga classes with a small assisted living population (11).
 Participants were those over 65 who had experienced a recent fall and had a resulting fear of falling.
 While the intention was to assess exercise safety, researchers found that participants had less reliance on assistive devices and three of the 16 participants were able to eliminate their use of mobility assistance devices.